Analog stick: Analog thumbsticks

 The Sony JS-303T for MSX and the Bullet-Proof Software BPS-Max for Famicom, both released in 1987, are early examples of a thumb pad-based joystick controller.
-In this case it is not an analog stick, but a mechanism that trigger the D-pad.
+In this case it is not an analog stick, but a mechanism that triggers the D-pad.
 The BPS-Max was later sold in the United States as NES Max by Nintendo.
 The Quickshot Chimera 2 is another example of an early thumbstick controller available to the NES.

-In 1989, the Japanese company Dempa released an analog thumbstick controller called the XE-1 AP for the Sega Mega Drive console and several Japanese computers (MSX, PC-8801, PC-9801, FM Towns and X68000).
+In 1989, the Japanese company Dempa released an analog thumbstick controller called the XE-1 AP for the Mega Drive console and several Japanese computers (MSX, PC-88, PC-98, FM Towns, and X68000).
 It was also compatible with PC Engine via an adapter.
 An adapter for Famicom was also released but it only supports digital mode.
 It was intended to replicate the HOTAS controls found in Sega’s arcade games at the time, such as After Burner II (1987).
 This controller included a thumb-operated control stick which allowed for varying levels of movement and near-360-degree control, translating into far more precise movements than what is possible with a D-pad.
 It was released twice, with a price drop upon its re-release in 1994.
 A few games on the Mega Drive (as well as the Sega CD and 32X add-ons) supported the controller’s analog stick functions, including some of Sega’s first-party games for the system.

 Nintendo 64 controller, announced in 1995 and released in 1996, popularized the analog thumbstick.

 Initially announced in late 1995, Nintendo released their Nintendo 64 controller on June 23, 1996, in Japan.
 The new controller included a thumb-operated control stick which, while a digital stick (the analog stick operated on the same principles as a mechanical ball-type computer mouse), still allowed for varying levels of movement and near-360-degree control, translating into far more precise movements than were possible with a D-pad.
 The digital/optical technology was seen before on the Sidewinder 3D Pro announced on 18th September 1995.
 For three generations, Nintendo's control stick was distinguished from analog sticks used in other major consoles by its surrounding octagonal area of freedom that assisted players in perfectly aligning the stick with any of the eight directions achievable with a D-pad.
 Nintendo would eventually change this octagonal area to the circle widely used in other console controllers during the eighth generation starting with the Nintendo 3DS and Wii U.